 The Audit Group is satisfied that the external auditors remain independent.
-During the course of 2021/22 Mazars LLP did not receive any fees from the Association in respect of non-audit work.
+During the course of 2022/23 Mazars LLP did not receive any fees from the Association in respect of non-audit work.

-The valuation of the Association's technical provisions is always an area of particular focus for both the Audit Group and the external auditors; Mazars LLP concluded that the technical provisions as at 30 September 2022 are fairly stated and consistent with evidence obtained.
+The valuation of the Association's technical provisions is always an area of particular focus for both the Audit Group and the external auditors; Mazars LLP concluded that the technical provisions as at 30 September 2023 are fairly stated and consistent with the evidence it had obtained.

-This is Mazars LLP's fifth audit, the first with Amanda Barker acting as audit partner (Sam Porritt being required by Section 3 of the Financial Reporting Council's Revised Ethical Standard 2019 to step down as audit partner at the conclusion of last year's audit).
+This is Mazars LLP's sixth audit of the Association's annual Report and Financial Statements.
+During 2022/23 Amanda Barker stepped down as audit partner and was replaced by Andrew Jones; continuity was maintained at actuarial and audit manager level.
 The external audit proceeded smoothly and no matters of concern were raised by the auditors.
 The Audit Group is charged to make recommendations to the Board concerning the appointment or reappointment of the external auditors.
-The Audit Group recommended to the Board that Mazars LLP be reappointed for 2023.
+The Audit Group recommended to the Board that Mazars LLP be reappointed for 2024.